Slideshow image

 3 Comments

-Anne Marie LeGrand over 3 years ago
+Anne Marie LeGrand about 4 years ago

 Merry Christmas and Health, Joy, Love, Peace and Hope in 2021 for you , the staff and your family.
 Thank you also for the monetary goft.

-Ellen Curtis over 3 years ago
+Ellen Curtis about 4 years ago

 Wishing You and Yours and All of the Diocese a Very Merry and Blessed Christmas and Prosperous and Joyous New Year.
 Thank you for your message of hope as it is as Bright as the beautiful Christmas Star that lit our sky on a dark and dreary night.
 God Bless.